StefSchneider/Tuten-Gag/modules and toolboxes.md

 - **Dictionaries.initiate**: Generates a new dictionary.
 - **Dictionaries.load**: Adds all component from a dictionary file in a dictionary avl tree.
 - **Dictionaries.save**: Saves all components from a dictionary avl tree in a dilctionary file.
+- **Dictionaries.check_word**: Checks whether the wod is part of the dictionary.
+- **Dictionaries.add_word**: Adds the word to the dictionary and saves the dictionary in a file.
 - **Dictionaries.check_size**: Checks the size of a dictionary file.
 - **Dictionaries.check_status**: Calculates the status of loading the dictionary file into the dictionary avl tree.